cagta/mojombo.github.io/_posts/2020-08-15-n2bd-processes.md

 ## 5 - implementing process model

-to implement the process model, the operating system maintains a table, which called as **process table**, with one entry per process. each entry known as **process control block**.
+to implement the process model, the operating system maintains a table, which called a **process table**, with one entry per process. each entry is known as a  **process control block**.

 some of the fields of a typical process table entry: